Teen Driver: The Statistics and How to Improve the Odds

 What can you do to help keep your teen driver safe?

 Remember those questions way back up at the top?
-Those are the things you can do.
-But so you don’t have to scroll all the way back up there, here is the summary:
+Those are the things parents can do.
+But so you don’t have to scroll all the way back up there past the teen driver statistics, here is the summary:

 - Make sure everyone in the car buckles up on every ride, every time.